 - Accessory Kits: Specialized RNAi to facilitate tumor uptake and gene activity studies

 Points To Consider

 InVivoPlex® Kits enable translation of RNAi studies to murine models of cancer, with the objective to allow studies producing clinically relevant information on tumor gene function, candidate targets for therapeutic intervention, and in vivo validation of RNAi therapeutic candidates.
-The InVivoPlex® Kits supply all the required buffers and the nanoparticle forming reagent, along with everything needed for specialized mixing with user supplied RNAi agents forming EPR targeted nanoparticles that localize in vascularized tumors in murine models of cancer, as well as vehicle control buffer for a control treatment group of mice.
+The InVivoPlex® Kits supply all the required buffers and the nanoparticle forming reagent, along with everything needed for specialized mixing with user supplied nucleic acid agents form targeted nanoparticles that localize in targeted tissue in murine models of cancer, as well as vehicle control buffer for a control treatment group of mice.
 An important advantage of the reagent is the feature that it allows the user to prepare the nanoparticles with their experimental RNAi agent, and the capability to use a wide variety of RNAi agents as well as to perform combination RNAi studies.
 InVivoPlex® Kits are available for preparation of nanoparticle samples for treatment of small, medium, or large groups of mice.
 Kits for other group sizes can be provided upon request.

-For studies of RNAi activity on tumor growth or other phenotype, we recommend multi-dose studies over several weeks with multiple treatment groups that include negative and positive controls.
+For studies of RNAi activity, we recommend multi-dose studies over several weeks with multiple treatment groups that include negative and positive controls.
 The InVivoActTM negative and positive RNAi agent companion products are available to facilitate these studies.
 InVivoActTM products are designed for use with the large InVivoPlex® Kit, and are available in forms to provide a negative RNAi treatment and to provide positive RNAi treatments that inhibit a clinically validated therapeutic target gene, such as VEGF or EGFR.